 The words you choose must resonate with your content’s genre or targeted audiences.
-When creating a corporate copy, the tone must be compatible with brand’s overall tone.
+When creating a corporate copy, the tone must be compatible with the brand's overall tone.
 For blogs and social posts, the distinctive flavor of the author’s writing flair must be reflected.
-If the tone of a blog, for example, is friendly, ensure to correct the use of mocking words or phrases which doesn’t complement the tone.
+If the tone of a blog, for example, is friendly, ensure to correct the use of mocking words or phrases which don't complement the tone.

 While carrying out thesis, academic and legal proofreading, you need to ensure consistency of tone.
 Fix any errors upfront.

 The flow of ideas through paragraphs should be smooth.
 Sentence following the previous one must be sensibly connected with it.
 To ensure proper transition, you must ask the writer to adhere to an outline.
 This will help you while reviewing the manuscript and editing improper transitions among paras and sentences.

 Ensure consistency of tense all along the content and correct inadvertent switching between present and past tenses.

 If a particular word or phrase is being repeated many times within the content or at specific positions along the content, replace the same with synonyms.
 The alternate words should communicate the desired meaning.

 While proofreading, eliminate words and sentences which convey ambiguity.

 Eliminate all citations which are not present in the content.
 Ensure matching of in-text citations with reference section.

 Images should be self-explanatory and must be contextual.

 Test the links to ensure that they are directed to the intended pages.
 After loading the content on CMS, check the integrity of each link.